Director – Deepak Kumar Mishra

 Since the village people give him a hard time he decides to prepare for an MBA entrance exam to escape from his duties and get a job in the city just like his friends did.
 The makers have cleverly reflected the life of the villagers in the village setting through an opening montage capturing the daily routines of the brown people.
 The setting is very contrary to the life Abhishek was living in Delhi while completing his degree.

-Initially, it seems that Abhishek will gel up with the rural people by working for their welfare however; our assumptions go wrong as every episode unfolds gradually.
-The TVF series is packed with subtle humor.
+Initially, it seems that Abhishek will gel up with the rural people by working for their welfare, however; our assumptions go wrong as every episode unfolds gradually.
+The TVF series is packed with subtle humour.
 With every escalating episode, a new problem pops up, which is to be dealt with the Delhi lad.
-The tone of the humor is kept light and it has been taken into consideration that none of the problems lead to huge problems.
+The tone of the humour is kept light and it has been taken into consideration that none of the problems leads to huge problems.

 The cast of the TVF series is wonderful, hands down!
 Neena Gupta has played the character of Manju Devi who is the village head; Raghuvir Yadav has played her husband, Brij Dubey who on his wife’s behalf rules the entire village.
 Faisal Malik has played the role of a deputy pradhanPrahladPandey whereas; Chandan Roy plays the office attendant Vikas.

-The humor of the panchayat series is stemmed from the fact that Abhishek is having a hard time dealing with the difference in opinions.
-At a wedding, Abhishek ends up offending the groom on his big wedding day, puncturing his male-ego.
+The humour of the panchayat series is stemmed from the fact that Abhishek is having a hard time dealing with the difference in opinions.
+At a wedding, Abhishek ends up offending the groom on his big wedding day, puncturing his male ego.
 In another instance, he is responsible for stirring an argument between a husband and wife, over naming their newborn child.

 Third, he envies his one and only best friend because the latter earns a lot more than him and has a happening life with a fancy apartment.
 At times the audience sympathizes with him but mostly it’s all about the laughter and the makers have chosen to keep it that way.

-In no small measure, can one agree that the creators have been successful to deliver the authentic life in the rural India.
-The strong edge of the series is that it defines humor in the topics which are socially relevant.
-The show brings gender inequality, poor family planning and dowry into limelight.
+In no small measure, can one agree that the creators have been successful to deliver the authentic life in rural India?
+The strong edge of the series is that it defines humour in topics that are socially relevant.
+The show brings gender inequality, poor family planning and dowry into the limelight.
 The village is set in the background of patriarchy even though the village head is a woman.

 The entire screenplay is beautiful however there is one disappointment; the talented actress Neena Gupta does not have enough screen time throughout the eight episodes.
 However, her character has been built in a manner that in the next season she will have more screen time for her descriptive role in comparison to this season.
 The show has successfully painted a vivid picture of rural life in India through lighthearted comedy.